Do I need a Permit?

 We strongly encourage anyone interested in developing a project in the city to contact the Department before starting.
 Staff can determine if the work requires a permit and, if so, how to move forward to avoid delays later on.

-Below are links to each of the permit types that the city has including downloadable application forms.
+Below are links to each of the permit types that the Planning Department administers including downloadable application forms.

 No building addition or building system may be erected, installed, renovated, altered, wrecked or moved prior to the submission of a complete building permit application to the Building Department and the issuance of a building permit by the Building Inspector.